bitcoin/bitcoin/doc/p2p-bad-ports.md

 e.g. port 80 (http).

 Below is a list of "bad" ports which Bitcoin Core avoids when choosing a peer to connect to.
-If a node is listening on such a port, it will likely receive less incoming connections.
+If a node is listening on such a port, it will likely receive fewer incoming connections.

     1:     tcpmux